kanikasoni019/scamshield-defense/README.md

 # ScamShield

-ScamShield is a modern AI-powered cybersecurity platform focused on detecting phishing attempts, scam messages, malicious links, and fraudulent communication in real time.
+ScamShield AI is an AI-powered cybersecurity platform that helps users detect phishing attempts, scam messages, malicious URLs, and fraudulent communication in real time.

-The platform is designed to provide users with a simple and accessible way to analyze suspicious content before interacting with it.
+The project combines AI-based analysis with an intuitive interface to provide users with a clear risk assessment and an explanation of why a message or link may be unsafe.

+It was built as a functional prototype to demonstrate how AI can improve digital scam awareness and online safety.
 ## Demo Video

 https://youtu.be/3v3FWScCv_Y